 An OM practice session begins with a set of predefined steps that lead up to one person gently stroking the clitoris of the other with their left index finger for 15 minutes.
-For the duration of the stroking period, both partners bring focused attention to the sensation at the point of contact between finger and clitoris.
+For the duration of the stroking period, both participants place their attention on the point of contact between finger and clitoris while noticing what they feel.
 After the 15 minutes of stroking have elapsed, participants share a moment of sensation to integrate and digest the experience.
 Orgasmic Meditation offers both participants access to a powerful state of mind using a sustainable, replicable, reliable, and relatively expedient method.
 Each step of the experience has been devised to provide safety and ease for both participants during the entire process.
 The outcome is a mental state that a growing body of scientific research suggests equates to a profound mystical distinction with a brain signature resembling that of meditation.